 Syria and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.
 Syria also is an observer to the World Trade Organization.

-The U.S. Ambassador to Syria is Robert S. Ford; other principal embassy officials are listed in the Department's Key Officers List.
+The U.S. Special Envoy to Syria is Daniel Rubinstein; other principal embassy officials are listed in the Department's Key Officers List.
 The U.S. Embassy in Damascus suspended its operations in February 2012.
 The Government of the Czech Republic, acting through its Embassy in Damascus, serves as protecting power for U.S. interests in Syria.

 More information about Syria is available from the Department of State and other sources, some of which are listed here: